Impact

 Risk and Exploitability

 The vulnerability carries a CVSS score of 8.7, indicating high severity.
-No EPSS data is available, and the flaw is not listed in CISA's KEV catalog.
-Attackers would need to reach the vulnerable render_include endpoint, which typically requires composed URLs or form submissions.
-If the endpoint is publicly accessible, the path traversal can be triggered without authentication, making exploitation straightforward.
+The EPSS score indicates a 3% likelihood of exploitation, and the flaw is not listed in CISA's KEV catalog.
+Attackers would need to reach the vulnerable render_include endpoint.
+Based on the description, it is inferred that reaching the endpoint may involve accessing specific URLs or form submissions.
+The likely attack vector is through crafted URLs or input that trigger the render_include function.
+If the endpoint were publicly accessible, the path traversal could be triggered without authentication, making exploitation straightforward.

 OpenCVE Enrichment